UpasanaD-99/HR-Data-Analytics-Dashboard-Using-Tableau/README.md

 ## ABOUT PROJECT:

-This HR analytics Tableau project is aimed at providing HR managers and business leaders a comprehensive way to analyze and monitor employee data, and make data-driven decisions related to employee retention, development, and recruitment.

-This includes trendline and target line to help HR managers track progress toward reducing attrition.
-It has charts showing the distribution of employees and attrition rate by gender, age group, job satisfaction and education field.
-The chart includes legends and interactive filters to allow HR managers to drill down and explore the data further.
+The objective of the project is to analyze and determine the employee attrition rate in a company to identify trends and factors influencing turnover.

 ### Technologies Used: